-3. To approve the amendment and restatement of our 2015 Omnibus Incentive Plan to (i) increase the number of shares of common stock authorized for issuance thereunder by 3,000,000, (ii) reflect recent changes to the federal tax code, and (iii) make certain other changes as set forth in the amended and restated plan;
+2. To approve the amendment of our Amended and Restated 2015 Omnibus Incentive Plan to increase the number of shares of common stock authorized for issuance thereunder by 3,500,000;

-4. To ratify the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2018; and
+3. To ratify the appointment of RSM US LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2020;